groupme/ezpass-client/readme.md

 ### As a Handler

 You can also implement an `ezpassHandler`.
-In this example, appHandler will be called with a `*ezpass.PAss` if successful and will not be called if unsuccessful.
+In this example, appHandler will be called with a `*ezpass.Pass` if successful and will not be called if unsuccessful.

+The handler will respond with a sensible HTTP error code and a standard API error JSON payload.

     type ezpassHandler func(http.ResponseWriter, *http.Request, *ezpass.Pass)